appgurueu/adv_weapons/Readme.md

 ## About

 Depends on `modlib` and `tnt`.
 Written by LMD aka appguru(eu).
-Licensed under the GPLv3.
+Licensed under the MIT license.

 ## Screenshot